top of page

 Screen Shot 2021-11-10 at 7.39.38 PM.png

-The microbiomes of California salamanders
+Bacterial microbiomes of salamanders in CA

 In collaboration with Vance Vredenburg we have been profiling bacterial communities on the skin of Ensatina eschscholtzii, which form a “ring” species complex across California.
 Our goal is to understand the influence of genetics, life history, and surrounding habitat on the composition of Ensatina microbiomes.
 We have also profiled bacterial communities found on other salamander species within the genera Batrachoseps and Aneides.